wink-link/winklink-doc/docs/en/deploy.md

 ### Add a Job to Your Node

 The job of your node represents the data service that your node supports, and each job has a unique 32-byte ID.
-For end users, `(Oracle address, job ID)` uniquely identifies the data service provided by a WINKLink node.
-Each WINKLink node can provide multiple data services.
+For end users, `(Oracle address, job ID)` uniquely identifies the data service provided by a WINkLink node.
+Each WINkLink node can provide multiple data services.

-When your WINKLink node is running properly, you can add a job to your node via HTTP API:
+When your WINkLink node is running properly, you can add a job to your node via HTTP API:

 Example: (change the address parameter below to the Oracle contract address deployed in the steps above)